blynnerup/getting_rusty/README.md

 For most other cases you would use references.

 ## References and Borrowing
 Instead of moving a variable, references can be used.
-To reference a value use _&_
+To reference a value use _&_.
+A reference allows to pass that reference to a value without moving it to another variable.
+There are two types of references; shared and mutable.
+References default to an immutable value.
+However, if we make a mutable reference to a mutable value, then we can use the reference to change the value as well.

 ~~~
 let s1 = String::from("abc");